-White Beach in Panglao is another beautiful secluded beach with sandy shores and well worth a visit if you are searching for what to do in Bohol.
+White Beach in Panglao is another beautiful secluded beach with sandy shores and is well worth a visit.

-Relax under one of the beach umbrellas, snorkel around the nearby reefs, take a dip in the ocean and simply enjoy the peaceful vibe that White Beach Panglao offers.
+Relax under one of the beach umbrellas, snorkel around the nearby reefs, take a dip in the ocean, and enjoy the peaceful vibe that White Beach Panglao offers.

 MOLAVE CLIFF JUMP

-Throwing yourself over the edge of the cliffs at Molave Cliff Diving Resort is one of the most adrenaline-pumping things to do in Bohol.
+Throwing yourself over the edge of the cliffs at Molave Cliff Diving Resort is one of the most adrenaline-pumping spots in Panglao.

 Molave Cliff Diving Resort is located on the northern coastline of Panglao.
-From Alona Beach, it’s a short 15-minute drive to reach the Molave Cove Cliff Dive and the entrance fee is 50 pesos.
+From Alona Beach, it’s a short 15-minute drive and the entrance fee is 50 pesos.

 MAG ASO FALLS

-Mag Aso Falls is located in the town of Antequera on Bohol.
+Mag Aso Falls is located in the town of Antequera.
 To reach Mag Aso Falls it’s approximately 30 minutes drive from Tagbilaran City or a 1-hour drive from Panglao.

-You can swim over to Mag Aso falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.
-There is also a small cave that can be found under the waterfall.
+You can swim over to Mag Aso Falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.

-Camugao Falls is one of the best waterfalls in Bohol.
+Camugao Falls is one of the best waterfalls on the island.
 Although it’s not quite as popular as Can-umantad Falls, it is equally as impressive with its sheer size and irresistible rock pools!

-Camugao Falls can be found in Balilihan on Bohol.
+Camugao Falls can be found in Balilihan.
 From Panglao, it is a 42km drive that takes around 1 hour to reach Camugao Falls.